-There are many different types of motorcycle injuries, but the most common one is a road rash.
+There are many different types of motorcycle injuries, but the most common one is road rash.
 Road rash is when the skin rubs or scrapes against the pavement.
 It can be very painful and even lead to infection.

-There is no definitive answer to this question as everyone experiences trauma differently and therefore some people may be more susceptible to developing PTSD following a motorcycle accident than others.
+There is no definitive answer to this question as everyone experiences trauma differently and some people may be more susceptible to developing PTSD following a motorcycle accident than others.
 However, it is certainly possible to develop PTSD from any type of traumatic event, including a motorcycle accident, so it is important to be aware of the signs and symptoms so that you can seek help if necessary.

-There is no one definitive answer to this question as everyone’s situation is different.
+There is no definitive answer to this question as everyone’s situation is different.
 However, some tips for recovering from a motorcycle accident may include getting plenty of rest, eating healthy foods, and participating in gentle exercises or stretches.
 Additionally, it is important to follow any instructions from your doctor or other healthcare professionals.

 Most motorcycle accidents happen at relatively low speeds, below 40 mph.
 In fact, nearly half of all motorcycle accidents happen at speeds of 30 mph or less.

-The majority of motorcycle accidents occur during the daytime, between the hours of 9am and 5pm.
+The majority of motorcycle accidents occur during the daytime, between the hours of 9 am and 5 pm.
 This is likely due to the fact that there are more vehicles on the road during these hours, and thus more opportunities for accidents to occur.
-Motorcyclists should be extra cautious during these times, and always wear a helmet to protect themselves in case of an accident.
+Motorcyclists should be extra cautious during these times and always wear a helmet to protect themselves in case of an accident.

 No, not everyone falls off a motorcycle.
 But, it is a common occurrence, especially for new riders.
 It is important to wear the proper safety gear to help minimize the risk of injuries if you do fall.

 A motorcycle accident can change your personality if you suffer a traumatic brain injury.
-The injury can cause you to become impulsive, irritable, and have difficulty controlling your emotions.
+The injury can cause you to become impulsive, and irritable, and have difficulty controlling your emotions.
 You may also experience changes in your memory and thinking.

 There is no definitive answer to this question as it depends on a number of factors, including the severity of the accident, the type of motorcycle involved, and the rider’s level of experience.
 However, generally speaking, the chances of surviving a motorcycle accident are significantly lower than those of surviving a car accident.
 This is due in part to the fact that motorcycles offer less protection to their riders than cars do, and also because motorcycle accidents tend to be more severe than car accidents.